Potato Perogies Recipe

 - Collect the scraps around the cut out circles, combine into a ball and return it to the other half of the dough.

-- Put about 1.5 full teaspoon of potato filling in the middle of the dough circles, leaving room around the edge of the circles to seal.
+- Put about 1.5 full teaspoons of potato filling in the middle of the dough circles, leaving room around the edge of the circles to seal.
 This mini scoop is perfect for dispensing the filling onto the pierogie dough.

 - Fold the pierogi in half, pinching the middle.
 Then starting from the right side, pinch the two side together firmly, going along the ‘rim’, until a half-mooned shape is achieved.